tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Will identify itself by the name and type `frts::ModelReseter`.

+### Path Finder

+The path finder optained by the model factory allowes to calculate the shortest path between two points in the region.
+The default implementation uses A* with euclidean distance.

 ### Point

 A Point represents a 3D coordinate in the current region.
 It consists of x, y and z.
 It allows different mathematical operations.